hvianna/audioMotion.js/README.md

 ### Logarithmic scale

 The logarithmic scale allocates more canvas space for lower frequencies, resulting in improved visualization of beats, bass and vocals.
+Default checked.

 Unchecking this option will use a linear distribution of frequencies in the horizontal axis.
-Default checked.
+Select a narrower frequency range and lower FFT size for a more classic-looking analyzer, with wider bars (see screenshot 2 below).

 ### Show scale